-What Is a Home Energy Audit
+What Is a Home Energy Audit?

 Benefits of a Home Energy Audit

-A few of the benefits of a home energy audit include:
+Several of the benefits of a home energy audit include:

-Learning How Efficient Your Home Is
+Understanding How Efficient Your Home Is

 Making Energy-Efficient Upgrades